how to improve cash flow with factoring

 For struggling or distressed companies, low cash flow is often the most pressing challenge to address.
 Speeding up cash flow is a top priority.
 Without adequate and consistent cash flow, a struggling business will not have time to remediate the problems with its pricing, personnel, marketing, purchasing, overhead and other operational areas that can turn a struggling company back into a thriving enterprise.
 In other words, speeding up cash flow gives a struggling business the working capital needed to put other components of its turnaround strategy into motion.

 Invoice factoring enables businesses that invoice customers for payment on terms to collect payment on invoices immediately, without waiting for customers to pay, for a small fee (called a factoring fee).
-We can help distressed companies get agreements into place so they get an advance of over 90 percent of the face value of the invoice within 1-2 days of when an invoice is factored at a small cost (or factoring fee) which could be as low as 4 percent.
+We can help distressed companies get agreements into place so they get an advance of over 90 percent of the face value of the invoice within 1-2 days of when an invoice is factored at a small cost (or factoring fee), which could be as low as 4 percent.

 Here’s how the process works: